Co-operative Identity and Branding

 Organizers

-This event is organized collectively between the É«»¨Ìà Centre for Co-operative Management, as well as .
-The event supported by .
+This event was organized collectively between the É«»¨Ìà Centre for Co-operative Management, as well as .
+The event was supported by .

 Leads: